Return to Library Home Page

 Form & Character: Upright, sparse and open, arborescent character with age and training, festive, warm, and attracting, brittle.

 Growth Habit: Evergreen, woody, broadleaf perennial large shrub.
-This fast-growing shrub is strongly upright and sprawling to 10 to 20 feet or more with a somewhat less than equal spread.
+This fast-growing shrub is strongly upright and sprawling to 10 to 20 feet or more with a somewhat less than to equal spread.
 The 'Mexican bird' or 'yellow bird' has INCREDIBLY BRITTLE wood that one could actually smash up into a mulch material with bare hands.

 Flowers & Fruits: Lemon yellow flowers on terminal racemes; fruits are green pods in terminal clusters, which ripen and turn brown in early summer, indehiscent.
 Pods are heavy and weigh down branches.
 When pods are dry and brown, the seeds will "crackle and pop" out of their pods if splashed with water.